 Death by Plastic

-In the summer of 2019, I performed “Death by Plastic” for the first time in Moab, Utah, a small community seasonally infiltrated by tourists who come to explore the extraordinary pristine landscapes but leave behind large quantities of refuse which the local municipality is left to manage.
-I have been creating art in the area for nearly two decades and have observed the community become incrementally more sustainable.
-When I discovered that only plastics #1 and #2 were now being recycled, and everything else was being sent to the landfill, I felt like I had been hit by lightning.
+In the summer of 2019, I performed “Death by Plastic” for the first time in Moab, Utah, a small community seasonally infiltrated by tourists who come to explore the extraordinary pristine landscapes but leave behind large quantities of refuse.
+I have been creating art in the area for twenty years and when I discovered that only plastics #1 and #2 were being recycled, and everything else was being landfilled, I felt like I had been hit by lightning.
 After a sleepless night, I decided to build a clear casket where my body would lay covered by plastics 3,4,5,6 and 7, which were longer be recycled.
 The work was photographed on the Moab landfill, where the plastics would eventually end up.